truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< toc >}}

-{{< hint Danger >}}
+{{< hint danger >}}
-Once the Trunas System has been upgraded from CORE to SCALE do not activate, and roll back to. a CORE boot environment.
+Once the Trunas System has been upgraded from CORE to SCALE do not activate, or roll back to, a CORE boot environment.
 {{< /hint >}}

 {{< hint danger >}}